Home

 Students are expected to complete the assigned readings and come to class prepared to discuss all readings, handouts, and assignments that are due.
 Given the small class size, it will be evident to all of those in attendance whether you are prepared to discuss the readings.
 To ensure that students are prepared to discuss the readings, I will randomly ask students to summarize a reading, case, or one of the notes, questions, or problems contained in the readings.
 Some of the legal decisions are quite detailed and may require you to read them more than once.
 Each student should be prepared to share with the class questions that the readings raised and be able to identify the most significant points or contribution that the author makes to the practice of coastal resource management.

-While attendance will not be taken regularly, in a small seminar class your absence is easily noted.
-Moreover, poor classroom attendance may result in a failing participation grade since you cannot participate if you are not in class.
-You should notify the instructor when you are unable to attend class.
-If you should miss a session when a video is shown, it may be possible to make arrangements to view the film privately in our conference room or to borrow the video.
-In certain circumstances it may also be possible to make-up other in-class activities with a written assignment if frequent absences have become a problem.
-Your participation grade will also be lowered due to the frequent inability to respond to the instructor’s questions, poor class preparation, lack of enthusiastic participation in class exercises, or the failure to treat others in the classroom with respect (e.g., talking while others are talking, ridiculing other students, etc.).
+While attendance will not be taken on a regular basis, poor classroom attendance and showing up late to class may result in a failing participation grade since you cannot participate if you are not in class.
+Therefore, you should notify the instructor when you are unable to attend class.
+If you should miss a session when a video is shown, it may be possible to make arrangements to view the film privately at the library or to borrow the video.
+Your participation grade will also be lowered if students are not active contributors to discussions, the frequent inability to respond to the instructor’s questions, poor class preparation, lack of enthusiastic participation in class exercises, inability to participate in discussing a case, or the failure to treat others in the classroom with respect (e.g., talking while others are talking, ridiculing other students, etc.).
+Similarly, while laptops, tablets, and smart phones are allowed in class, their use for non-class-related activities (e.g., texting friends, watching something on the internet, Facebook, etc.) will result in a lowered participation grade.
 Simply put, in order to receive an “A” in this class you must be a civil, active contributor to class and not merely score well on exams and assignments.

 You will be required to prepare a paper on a topic of your choosing.
 The only requirement is that it should address some sort of legal, policy, or management issue in the field of coastal or environmental management.
 In certain cases, a project may be accepted in place of a paper.
 We will then have our own mini-conference near the end of the semester where you will present your paper or we will swap papers and you will present another student's paper.
 Someone may serve as a discussant to provide feedback to help you revise your paper.
 Your presentation should be professional and use appropriate audio/visual aids (e.g., PowerPoint).
-You need to submit and abstract for your paper with some supporting references February 10, 2009.
-A hard and electronic copy of your draft paper is due at noon on April 14, 2009 and will be posted on the website.
-The mini-conference is tentatively scheduled for April 21, 2009.
-Your final paper will be due May 5, 2009 at 5:00 PM.
+You need to submit and abstract for your paper with at least 15 supporting references by September 25, 2012.
+The mini-conference is tentatively scheduled for December 11, 2012.
+Your final paper will be due December 11, 2012 at 5:00 PM.
 There is no set length requirement but I expect most of the papers will be 20 or more double-spaced pages.
 They should be well written, be professional in appearance, and be properly referenced in any acceptable style.
 Additional guidance on this class requirement is provided on the website.

 Coastal Management Problem Memos

-Over the course of the semester we will discuss 8 problem memos.
-You will be required to prepare 6 memos for these assignments that respond to a particular, question, problem, case, or reading.
-I will take your best 6 of 8 grades.
+Over the course of the semester you will be required to prepare 5 memos for these assignments that respond to a particular, question, problem, case, or readings.
 Each assignment generally asks you to analyze the readings and apply the topics and concepts discussed.
 The problems are designed to heighten your interest and awareness of the significant legal issues and policy problems that coastal managers can face.
 The memo assignments also help you to develop your communication skills.
 Accordingly, be sure that the memo is as specific as possible.
 The decisionmaker should know precisely what you want them to do about the problem/issue and what you plan to do to carry out your recommendations.
 Additional guidance and directions for each assignment can be found on the website

 Grading